UConn Coronavirus (COVID-19) Updates

 All of our electronic materials continue to be available online.
 We have created a guide to help navigate the resources and will keep it updated as publishers change access restrictions.
 If there are issues with access, please contact email@example.com.

-Faculty should request online alternatives for print and DVD materials currently held on reserve that are needed for teaching this semester.
-The Library is not able convert DVDs to streaming videos at this time.
+Faculty should request online alternatives for print and DVD materials currently held on reserve that are needed for teaching.
+We are not able convert DVDs to streaming videos at this time.
 The Library intends to purchase electronic versions if available; this may take up to 3-5 business days.
 There is no guarantee of purchase however the Library will make a good faith effort to locate requested materials.
-Send requests for purchase to email@example.com.
+Send requests for purchase to firstname.lastname@example.org.
 If electronic versions are not available, the Library will consult with faculty to potentially locate an acceptable alternative.
 For all other questions regarding Course Reserves, please contact the appropriate reserve staff via email.

 We offer many streaming videos on demand which can be found here – UConn Library’s Streaming Videos Collection.
 You can also check out our guide for tips on searching the catalog and other streaming services available.